MicrosoftDocs/azure-aks-docs/articles/aks/improve-network-fault-tolerance-in-aks-using-tcp-keepalive.md

 ---
-title: Improving network fault tolerance in Azure Kubernetes Service using TCP keepalive
+title: Improve network fault tolerance in Azure Kubernetes Service using TCP keepalive
 titleSuffix: Azure Kubernetes Service
 description: Learn how to use TCP keepalive to enhance network fault tolerance in cloud applications hosted in Azure Kubernetes Service. ms.topic: conceptual